cs3b/ai-ruby-agent-sdk/docs-dev/commands/self-reflect.md

 # Self-Reflect Command

-This command guides reflection on coding sessions, commit history, and release artifacts.
+This command guides the process of **analyzing** a completed unit of work (e.g., a task, a feedback cycle, a development day) to capture learnings, assess quality, and identify actionable improvements for the codebase and the development process itself.

+**Run this command at logical breakpoints:** after completing a significant task, after implementing PR feedback, or at the end of a development session.

+It is distinct from `log-session`, which primarily captures technical state for session resumption.

 ## Process Steps

-1. Session Analysis:
+1. Analysis Context:
-   - Review coding session artifacts in tmp/
-   - Check recent commit history
+   - Review recent commit history related to the completed work (`git log --since='...'`).
-   - Assess release progress in prepare-release/
+   - Review the completed task file(s) in `docs-dev/project/current/{release_dir}/tasks/`.
+   - Consider the associated code changes and test results.

-2. Review Areas:
+2. Review Areas (Focus on the recently completed work):

    A. Coding Session Review:
       - AI interaction effectiveness